a-ujjwal/Google_Data_Analytics_Capstone_1/README.md

 Before starting with the analysis, the data needs to be in an orderly manner.
 In this step, the monthly data is integrated, followed by deleting the NA values, and then inserting a few calculated fields in the original, integrated data frame.

 This file with the R code can be found in the repository, named as [GDAC_Cyclistic.r](https://github.com/a-ujjwal/Google_Data_Analytics_Capstone_1/blob/main/GDAC_Cyclistic.r) .

+### Dashboard
+[Click here](https://github.com/a-ujjwal/Google_Data_Analytics_Capstone_1/blob/main/Dashboard.pdf) if you want to take a look at the dashboard.

+### Presentation
+I have also created a presentation of my findings from this project.
+This presentation also includes some recommndations to solve the business problem.
+[Click here!](https://github.com/a-ujjwal/Google_Data_Analytics_Capstone_1/blob/main/Dashboard.pdf)